ETIQUETTE AND CUSTOMS IN INDONESIA

 Stand closely to the others when you are waitinh in line when you queue in Indonesia.
 Expect “VIPs” to push in!
 It is regarded as polite to bow slightly when you walk in front of someone who is seated or interrupting somebody.
 Never eat while walking in public, or chew on a toothpick.
 Yawning in public is inappropriate (cover your mouth if you must yawn).

-“Throughout Indonesian society the left hand is used for “toilet duties” and is therefore considered unclean.
-In Indonesia, it is rude and offensive to hand someone something with your left hand, especially food or drink, or to shake hands with your left hand.
-When you think of where that person’s left hand has been, you probably wouldn’t want anything from it anyhow!
-If your right hand is occupied, it is best to try and switch the item to your left prior to receiving an object.
-If you are forced, due to circumstances, to hand something to someone with your left hand, acknowledge the unavoidable cultural slight by saying “Maaf, tangan kiri.”
+If your right hand is occupied, it is best to switch the item to your left before receiving something.
+If you are forced to hand something to someone with your left hand due to circumstances beyond your control, acknowledge the cultural slight by saying 'Maaf, tangan kiri' (Sorry, left hand).
 (Sorry, I had to use my left hand).
-This cultural idiosyncrasy leaves the left-handed person at a constant disadvantage in society!
-You may ask, what do the left handed Indonesians do?
-Indonesian children are trained from a very early age to use their "tangan manis" (sweet hand) and are urged to do everything with their right hand.” ***
+This cultural idiosyncrasy puts left-handed people at a constant disadvantage in society.
+You may wonder what left-handed Indonesians do.
+Indonesian children are trained from a very early age to use their 'tangan manis' (sweet hand) and are urged to do everything with their right hand. ***

 Burping, Coughing, Staring and Spitting in Indonesia